Meb-Do-Stuff/stormworks-custom-workbench/README.md

 # How to install
 Before everything: It's better to clone your current tiles forlder (or you can get the default workbench by using picking in the default_tiles folder)

+You first need to get the new modded tiles, either in the releases tab, or with copying the source code (in this GitHub repo).

 You have to go to `{stormworks-installation-folder}\rom\data\tiles`

 Replace the files in the folder with those I have made available (keep what I have not yet made available)